Weber Go-Anywhere Gas Grill Review: My Experience

-This photo shows the Weber Go-Anywhere Gas Grill with steak and corn on the cob grilling.
+Weber Go Anywhere Gas Grill with grilled steak and corn on the cob.

 Chris Maxcer

-The Weber Go-Anywhere Gas Grill is one of our favorite portable grills.
-It offers an astounding blend of usability with quality and cost — as far as we’re concerned, it’s the least expensive grill that’s worth buying.
+The Weber Go-Anywhere Gas Grill is my favorite portable grill.
+Why?
+It offers an astounding blend of usability with quality and cost — as far as I’m concerned, it’s the least expensive grill that’s worth buying.
+Better yet, it’s suprisingly functional.

 This photo shows the Weber Go-Anywhere Gas Grill.